-A student or individual who believes they have been subject to discrimination by any student, employee or third party is encouraged to immediately report the incident to the building administrator using the Discrimination/Sexual Harassment/Bullying/Hazing/Dating Violence/Retaliation Report Form or by making a general report verbally or in writing to the building administrator.
+An employee or individual who believes they have been subject to discrimination by any center student, employee or third party is encouraged to immediately report the incident to the building administrator using the Discrimination/Sexual Harassment/Retaliation Report Form or by making a general report verbally or in writing to the building administrator.
+A person who is not an intended victim or target of discrimination but is adversely affected by the offensive conduct may file a report of discrimination.

-Parents/Guardians of students have the right to act on behalf of the complainant, the respondent, or other individual at any time.
+If a student is identified as a party in the report, parents/guardians have the right to act on behalf of the student at any time.